 If consumer spending slows, that normally indicates a recession has arrived.
 Surveys that measure how consumers are feeling are watched closely by economists.

 The Conference Board surveys consumers to produce its monthly consumer confidence index.
 Morgan Stanley economists have found that a 15% drop in the index from one year to the next indicates a recession, according to The New York Times.

 Consumer confidence has taken a turn for the worse: After jumping in July to the highest level in almost 18 years, the Conference Board's index took its biggest dive in nine months during September.

 When the yields — or interest rates — on U.S. Treasury securities start behaving in an odd way, that's another key indicator a recession is coming.

 You'd expect a 10-year Treasury note to pay higher interest than a three-month Treasury bill or a two-year note, because you should get a better return for locking your money away for the longer time period.

-But lately, the long-term yields are the lower ones, in what the experts refer to as an inverted yield curve.
+But for a time recently, the long-term yields became the lower ones, in what the experts refer to as an inverted yield curve.
 It's a sign investors are feeling less bullish about the future.

-The 10-year yield recently dropped below the two-year rate for the first time since 2005.
+The 10-year yield dropped below the two-year rate for the first time since 2007 and the financial crisis.
 Treasury bond yields have gone topsy-turvy ahead of every recession over the last 50 years.

 A rapid rise in America's unemployment rate is a sign that a recession is either coming or has already taken hold.